katylouise/anagram-hunter/readme.md

 ### Steps

-+ Fork This Repo to your own gitHub
++ Fork this repo to your own gitHub
-+ Clone this repo on your local machine
++ Clone the fork on your local machine
 + Solve the problem
 + Commit changes
 + Push to your remote